Attendance, Rescheduling, and Withdrawing from Required Courses and Rotations

 This decision must be made in conjunction with the Associate Dean for Student Affairs, the student’s Learning Communities Mentor and with the agreement of the clerkship directors.
 Permission to withdraw must be requested from the Clinical Science Academic Evaluation Board (CSAEB).
 This action may only be taken once for any specific clerkship.
 Course withdrawal will not be indicated on the transcript once the course is successfully completed.

-- The request will be presented to the Clinical Science Academic Evaluation Board for consideration.
+- If the request is supported by the clerkship director and the Associate Dean for Student Affairs, the request will be presented to the Clinical Science Academic Evaluation Board for

 K. Auditing a Pre-clerkship Course